DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 1. Enrich usability of the data

-<li>Identify/highlight errors/issues that are most critical to improve the quality of datasets in OpenRefine</li>
+	- Identify/highlight errors/issues that are most critical to improve the quality of datasets in OpenRefine
-<li>Consider how best to frame and communicate requests</li>
+	- Consider how best to frame and communicate requests
-<li>Convey a sense of urgency to researcher(s) to avoid delays in responses which may eventually delay the curation process and subsequently the research project</li>
+	- Convey a sense of urgency to researcher(s) to avoid delays in responses which may eventually delay the curation process and subsequently the research project
-<li>Collaborate with researcher(s) to make necessary changes.
-Set up meetings.</li>
+	- Collaborate with researcher(s) to make necessary changes.
+Set up meetings
-<li>With researcher permission, perform cell edits/bulk editing, GREL and clustering functions to fix errors</li>
+	- With researcher permission, perform cell edits/bulk editing, GREL and clustering functions to fix errors
-<li>Communicate any changes that you, as a curator, will make on their behalf if changes need to be made.
-Confirm and clarify with the researcher(s), if you will be allowed and will be responsible for making any changes/clean/manipulate data files in OpenRefine.</li>
+	- Communicate any changes that you, as a curator, will make on their behalf if changes need to be made.
+Confirm and clarify with the researcher(s), if you will be allowed and will be responsible for making any changes/clean/manipulate data files in OpenRefine.
-<li>If the curator is given permission to perform changes as permitted by the institutional policy, all documentation regarding approvals/permissions from the researcher(s), will need to be included in the CHECK step.</li>
+	- If the curator is given permission to perform changes as permitted by the institutional policy, all documentation regarding approvals/permissions from the researcher(s), will need to be included in the CHECK step.

 2. Ask researcher(s) if participants will be notified about their data being shared